barrakat/NOVA/README.md

 ## 👏 Acknowledgments

-> - `ℹ️  I am thankful to Stefano Puliti for his precious teaching and deep learning skills in the forestry domain.
-Further, I would like to thank Hans Ole Ørka, all the teachers of the NOVA course and all the amazing people met during the week in Ås.`
+> - `ℹ️  I am grateful to Stefano Puliti for his invaluable teaching and expertise in the field of forestry and deep learning.
+Additionally, I would like to express my gratitude to Hans Ole Ørka, the instructors of the NOVA course, and all the wonderful individuals I had the pleasure of meeting during my time in Ås.`

 ---